Bloodhound Health is our priority

 COI The current COI (Coefficient of Inbreeding) in bloodhounds, according to the Kennel Club data is 10.00%

-This is meant as a realistic overview of bloodhound health and aims to point out some of the health concerns that have arisen over the years.
-Much work has been undertaken by the breed clubs and joint health group over a long period of time to improve bloodhound health.
-The facts point to the bloodhound being healthier than perceived in some quarters, and a truly dual-purpose breed in terms of there being no division between the working and showing types, as encountered in many other breeds, and you should be able to enjoy life with your hounds for many years.
+.
+The facts point to the bloodhound being healthier than perceived in some quarters, and a truly dual-purpose breed in terms of there being no division between the working and showing types, as encountered in many other breeds, and you should be able to enjoy life with your hounds for many years

 We have our own General Health Assessment and Eye Testing Schemes and hold clinics for both conducted by experts in these fields.